tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 ## Pick a story

-Picking the next story to play should just be about taking the next highest priority story from the option list.
+Picking the next story to play should just be about taking the next highest priority story from the list of options.
 Creating the option list or backlog is a little more interesting.
 Ideally, there should be ongoing work to identify concepts that, if realised, would help achieve business goals.
 In the corporate environment, this is typically business analysts working out candidate features for a given project.

 It would typically fall to iteration planning of a Scrum-like process to move a set of stories from the backlog to the planned iteration.
 The team would then attempt to deliver these stories.
-In a Kanban process, the backlog becomes the pool of candidate stories to draw from at any given time.
+In a Kanban-like process, the backlog becomes the pool of candidate stories to draw from at any given time.
 They create the input queue for development activities (such as agree acceptance criteria).
 In both cases, it helps if when picking up a story to work on, there is a good understanding of the business objective it realises.
 In other words, what's the _real value_ this story would deliver.

 The next step is to nail this down as acceptance criteria.